Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 Write down what you see or draw them in a journal.

-Read books about mindfulness activities
+Activity #6: Read books about mindfulness.

 family reading human body books together

 Reading out loud is one of the best mindfulness activities for kids.
 When you use more senses, you can be more focused during reading.
-In addition to touching the page and seeing the words, you can hear the words you are seeing.
-Some people even love the smell of books which means they are using four senses during reading time!

 Books can also give us reminders and tips for being mindful.
 Check out these great children’s books about the senses and mindfulness.